Condition expressions¶

 The current time at the start of evaluation |

-The two contexts differ only in how vulnerabilities are exposed.
+The two contexts differ only in how they expose vulnerabilities.
 Component policies

 iterate over vulns (a list); vulnerability policies receive a single vuln.
 All